github/codeql/docs/codeql/codeql-language-guides/data-extensions-to-model-java-dependencies.rst

 The extensible predicates are populated using data extensions specified in YAML files.

-Examples of data extension definitions
+Examples of custom model definitions
 --------------------------------------

 The examples in this section are taken from the standard CodeQL Java query pack published by GitHub.
 They demonstrate how to add tuples to extend extensible predicates that are used by the standard queries.